pinpoint-apm/pinpoint-c-agent/README.md

 #### Build php-agent

-1. Checking phpize is in your PATH.
+1. Checking phpize and php-config is in your PATH.
-    If not, install phpize and export in your system PATH.(eg:export PATH=/path to phpize/:$PATH)
+    If not, install phpize and export in your system PATH.(eg:export PATH=/path to phpize/:/path to php-config/:$PATH)
 2. Run cd pinpoint_php && ./Build.sh  && sudo make install
 3. If **_2_** running successfully, agent had installed into php module.